brettscott/gocrud/README.md

 2. Unmarshal JSON into "api.Record"

-3. Marshal "api.Record" into "store.Record"
+3. Marshal "api.Record" into "Record"

-4. Marshal "store.Record" into "bson.M{}"
+4. Marshal "Record" into "bson.M{}"

 5.                                              ------------- Persist in DB -------------->
                                                               "bson.M{}" into Mongo